 - Candela (cd): The unit of luminous intensity, defined by the power emitted by a specific monochromatic radiation.

 The history of measurement standards is a story of continuous refinement and improvement.
-Early standards were often based on physical artifacts, such as the IPK, which are susceptible to drift and damage over time.
+In practice, early standards were often based on physical artifacts, such as the IPK, which are susceptible to drift and damage over time.
 As scientific understanding has advanced, efforts have been made to redefine the base units in terms of fundamental constants, which are invariant and universally accessible.
 This shift towards more abstract and stable definitions has greatly improved the accuracy and reliability of measurement standards.

 Below the primary standards are secondary standards, which are calibrated against the primary standards and used by calibration laboratories and other organizations to calibrate their own measuring instruments.
-This process continues down the chain, with each level of standards being traceable back to the primary standards.
+Still, this process continues down the chain, with each level of standards being traceable back to the primary standards.
 This ensures that all measurements, regardless of where they are made, are consistent and comparable.

 Trends and Latest Developments